-Nutraceuticals are products isolated from foods that are generally sold in medicinal forms.
-They are defined as any food (or part thereof) which provides health benefits – including prevention and treatment of disease – in addition to the basic nutritional value found in foodstuff.
-Nutraceuticals are of particular interest as a way to reduce the expensive, high-tech disease treatment approaches currently employed in developed countries.
+Nutraceuticals can be defined as any food product (or part thereof) which provides health benefits – including prevention and/or treatment of disease – in addition to the basic nutritional value found in foodstuff.
+Typically, nutraceutical products will be isolated from foods and subsequently sold in a medicinal form.

 Global demand for nutraceuticals